Nyamador/altschool-react/README.md

 [The doc he was using in class](https://reactrouter.com/en/main)

-**he further hooks provided by the third party router ** He explained with code example the
+**he further hooks provided by the third party router** He explained with code example the following
 - useLocation
 - useParams
 - useNavigate